 Racial Disparity Advocacy Materials

-TAKE ACTION IN CONGRESS: URGE YOUR SENATOR TO SPONSOR SMARTER SENTENCING
+TAKE ACTION IN CONGRESS: URGE YOUR ELECTED REPRESENTATIVE TO SPONSOR SMARTER SENTENCING

 After decades of "get tough" rhetoric, Republicans and Democrats in Congress are finally coming together to say “enough.”

-This summer, Senators Dick Durbin (D-IL) and Mike Lee (R-UT) introduced the Smarter Sentencing Act (S. 1410), which takes two significant steps forward on sentencing reform.
+The Smarter Sentencing Act, introduced with bipartisan support in both the Senate (S. 1401) and the House (H.R.
+3382), takes two significant steps forward on sentencing reform.
 First, it reduces overly harsh penalties for drug offenses and allows judges greater flexibility in sentencing.
 Second, it extends the more equitable crack cocaine provisions of the Fair Sentencing Act retroactively to individuals serving prison terms under the now discredited 100-to-1 sentencing disparity – a disparity that has had a devastating impact on African American communities.

-With the Smarter Sentencing Act, Senators on both sides of the aisle recognize what practitioners, advocates, and scholars have long understood: that ever increasing criminal penalties are not an effective way to keep Americans safe.
+With the Smarter Sentencing Act, lawmakers are recognizing what practitioners, advocates, and scholars have long understood: that ever increasing criminal penalties are not an effective way to keep Americans safe.

-Urge your Senator to support the Smarter Sentencing Act.
+Urge your elected representatives in Congress to support the Smarter Sentencing Act today.

 Take Action in Connecticut: Urge your Lawmaker to Modify "Sentencing Enhancement Zones"